Exploring 20 unique mint varieties

 Many people are familiar with the common spearmint and peppermint, but the world of mint is incredibly diverse.
 Did you know there are about 7,000 species in the Lamiacee family (also known as the mint family) and around 30 in the Mentha genus (true mint), each with their own unique characteristics?
 Some are natural, while others are hybrids that have been bred for specific tastes.
 In this blog, we explore 20 popular mint varieties and what sets them apart!

-1. Curled Spearmint (Mentha spicata ‘Crispa’)
+1. Curly Spearmint (Mentha spicata ‘Crispa’)

 curled spearmint plant

 Spearmint is perhaps the most widely used type of mint, known for its lovely flavour.
-Curled spearmint is a distinctive variant of this popular variety, easily recognised by its crinkled, ruffled leaves, offering a more decorative, textured appearance.
+Curly spearmint is a distinctive variant of this popular variety, easily recognised by its crinkled, ruffled leaves, offering a more decorative, textured appearance.

-Aroma: Fresh, sweet, slightly grassy
+Taste: Fresh, sweet, slightly grassy

 Flowers: Pale purple